 The AccuPredict method is an algorithm developed by research scientist Cliff DeJong.
 This multi-page article by Cliff DeJong is laymen friendly and aims to help fantasy NASCAR players understand the relevance of statistics regardless of their understanding of statistical formulas and methods.

-The entire article is also available in PDF format for free download (in the right sidebar) for easier off-line reading.
+The entire article is also available in PDF format for free download for easier off-line reading.

 This report examines several driver performance measures and develops a method for predicting the finishing order of NASCAR Sprint Cup races.

 The plot shown in figure 1 (click to enlarge) shows one of the better measures that I have found for predictions.
 It shows the actual finish of each driver plotted against the average of the last 18 races prior to that race for the 2011 season, 1260 data points.
 Only finishes of 35 and better are included.
 I have also shown the trendline as a summary of these data.

 The spread of the data is amazing, and it is not obvious that this can be useful.
 Yet there are tendencies that are valuable since the data are clustered about the trendline.

 The important fact is that the order of drivers in a specific race can be predicted in a meaningful way.

 It is intended to show the methods used in general terms.
 The weekly implementation of this method is available as ACCUPREDICT to OWNER level subscribers on this site.
 The AccuPredict method was used without alteration to score 22nd overall in 2011 on nascar.com NASCAR Fantasy Live out of several thousand competitors.
 Click the screenshot image above to see the standings for yourself.
 Additionally, this site has received several great success stories from members who have had using it in their particular fantasy NASCAR games.

 NASCAR data from 1991 through 2011 are used to develop performance metrics.